ucsd-cse29/fa24/src/week4/asan.md

 Segmentation fault (core dumped)
 ```

-When I provided a single argument, the command-line argument at index `2` is
-_invalid_ as an address (it happens to be `0`, though other values would give
-the same error), so the program ended with a _segmentation fault_, which is a
-fancy term for “the program tried to access memory it shouldn't and was
-stopped by the operating system”.
+When I provided a single argument, the command-line argument at index `2` is _invalid_ as an address (it happens to be `0`, though other values would givethe same error), so the program ended with a _segmentation fault_, which is a fancy term for “the program tried to access memory it shouldn't and was stopped by the operating system”.

-This is pretty different from an error like `ArrayIndexOutOfBounds` in a
-language like `Java`, which gives information like a stack trace and the value
-of the incorrect index.
-Because of C's focus on doing only what is necessary
-and giving low-level access to memory, this kind of mistake is permitted, for
-better or worse.
-Aside from causing numerous security vulnerabilities, these
-_memory errors_ are difficult to debug.
+This is pretty different from an error like `ArrayIndexOutOfBounds` in a language like `Java`, which gives information like a stack trace and the value of the incorrect index.
+Because of C's focus on doing only what is necessary and giving low-level access to memory, this kind of mistake is permitted, for better or worse.
+Aside from causing numerous security vulnerabilities, these _memory errors_ are difficult to debug.

 Thankfully, there are a few tools that help debug invalid memory accesses.

 ## AddressSanitizer

-[AddressSanitizer (or
-ASan)](https://github.com/google/sanitizers/wiki/addresssanitizer) is a tool,
-built into `gcc` and other C compilers these days, that turns invalid memory
-accesses (the kind that give segfaults) into descriptive errors.
-Let's try
-compiling and running this program again, with a special compile option to
-enable the sanitizer:
+[AddressSanitizer (or ASan)](https://github.com/google/sanitizers/wiki/addresssanitizer) is a tool, built into `gcc` and other C compilers these days, that turns invalid memory accesses (the kind that give segfaults) into descriptive errors.
+Let's try compiling and running this program again, with a special compile option to enable the sanitizer:

 ```
 $ gcc -g -fsanitize=address wrongarg.c -o wrongarg.asan
 ```

-The `-fsanitize=address` part does extra work in the compiler to put special
-checks in to look for memory errors.
-The `-g` option we saw in lecture
-turns on some debugging information like line numbers in stack traces.
+The `-fsanitize=address` part does extra work in the compiler to put special checks in to look for memory errors.
+The `-g` option we saw in lecture turns on some debugging information like line numbers in stack traces.

 After compiling we can run the program like before: